 - If the applicant changes institutions while applying for, or utilizing funds from the NPF, the applicant or grantee must notify the NPF, and will be subject to review based upon the change in circumstances.

 - The funding should be for a pilot project, where the results lead to valuable preliminary data that could lead to a larger grant that could be transformative.
 It should be clearly specified how the funds/research will be used to leverage additional funding.

 - The scope of work must be commensurate with the funding amount (PI’s should not be sending in RO1 type applications).

 - Overlap with existing sources of funding should be clearly identified in the Other Support document.

-Notification The notification of the decision of the Board of Directors regarding funding will be mailed to the applicant and the Institutional Representative after the Board meets, usually in April.
+Notification The notification of the decision of the Board of Directors regarding funding will be emailed to the applicant and the Institutional Representative after the Board meets, usually in late April.

 Questions?
 Please contact Carrie Anderson, National Program Manager by email at email@example.com